limbz-sami/TV_data_analysis/README.md

 ## Objective

-The main goal here is to determine the engagement index based on Average Percent Viewership (APV).
+The main goal here is to develop viewer's engagement index based on Average Percent Viewership (APV).
 In order to do that, first I needed to understand impact of different variables on APV by performing regression analysis and understand strength of the relationships.

 ## Some of the relationship explored: